Blog Index

 Navigation

-MACHP promotes CBP organizations in the following ways:
+MACHP promotes CBP plans and the CARMA program:

 • Working for stronger public policy supporting local county authority and the CBP model.

-• Promoting the development of new CBP organizations by engaging counties with interest in CBP, supporting the advancement of the CBP model, and strengthening local counties' roles in the procurement and administration of Minnesota's public health care programs.
+• Encouraging development of new CBP organizations by advising counties with interest in CBP and CARMA, supporting the advancement of the model, and strengthening local counties' roles in the procurement and administration of Minnesota's public health care programs.